xXleowXx/gitlab-charts/doc/installation/migration/docker.md

 1. [Restore backup tarball to Helm chart based deployment](../../backup-restore/restore.md)

 1. Follow [official documentation](../../backup-restore/restore.md#restoring-the-secrets)
-   on how to restore the secrets from package based installation.
+1. Follow the documentation on how to
+   [restore the secrets](../../backup-restore/restore.md#restoring-the-secrets) from a package based installation.

 1. Restart all pods to make sure changes are applied: